DSpace-Labs/DSpace-rel-demo/PITCHME.md

 - You need a runtime environment for your code
 - A server with tomcat and a postgres database (linux preferred)
-- Docker or Vagrant containers (for developers)
+- Docker or Vagrant containers (development tools)
 - Cloud development environment like Codenvy (codenvy.com)
 - For this presentation, Codenvy will be used